 The period of recognised training

 The period of recognised training is the final stage of the qualifying process and involves working as a trainee solicitor in a firm of solicitors or other organisation authorised to take trainees.
-The training contract period is for two years although it can be reduced if you have gained suitable and relevant previous legal experience.
+The training period is for two years although it can be reduced if you have gained suitable and relevant previous legal experience.

 top of page

 Professional Skills Course

 Passing the Professional Skills Course (PSC) is the final stage to becoming qualified as a solicitor.
 Law graduates, and non-law graduates who have completed the Common Professional Examination or a Graduate Diploma in Law, attend the PSC during the course of the period of recognised training.
 Those qualifying through the CILEx route may take the course at the end of their route.
 Those individuals that are exempt for recognised training must complete the PSC before admission.

 What does the course consist of?